What are Physical and Chemical Changes?

 |Change in physical property||Change in physical and chemical property|

 |Energy is neither absorbed nor evolved||Energy is either absorbed or evolved|

-|No new product formation||New product is formed|
+|No new product formation||The new product is formed|

-To learn more about physical and chemical change, download Byju’S – The Learning App.
+To learn more about physical and chemical change, download BYJU’S – The Learning App.